 On receiving our bill, I noticed we had been charged £25 for a five minute phone call I made to Key West – extortionate!
 On mentioning it at check out, the receptionist apologised.
 He said he would make a note on our account that I had queried it and maybe or maybe not whoever handles the accounts MIGHT remove it from our bill.
 Firstly £25 for a phone call to the same country?!?
 Secondly, surely this should have been removed or not at check out, pretty poor customer service.

 It’s a preferred hotel for many airlines so loads of flight staff stay there.
 Meaning if you time your check in/out wrong, you may need to queue for a long time.

 In summary parts of this hotel are beautiful and many of the staff are super friendly.
 But we wouldn’t stay there again, just too many little niggles I’m afraid.

 If you’re in Boston with kids, make sure you follow the Freedom trail.
 It’s a great way to explore this historic city.

 Have you stayed at the Boston Park Plaza hotel?
 Do you agree with our review?
 We would love to hear what you thought. just leave a comment below.
-You can check out the latest prices on Tripadvisor and read more Boston Park Plaza Hotel Reviews here Boston Park Plaza.
+You can check out the latest prices on Booking and read more Boston Park Plaza Hotel Reviews here Boston Park Plaza.